HomeMy WebLinkAbout1931-03-31 468

 permission to contruct a garage and gasoline filling

-statiork at 847-855 Mass.
-Avenue, The Town Counsel
+station at 847-855 Mass.
+Avenue.
+The Town Counsel Legal opinion

-gave a lengthy opinion in which he decided that the
+gave a lengthy opinion in which he decided that the re Pichette &

-decision on:applications of this kind.
+decision on applications of this kind. application.

 The Town Counsel also enclosed forms to be used